alexandredsz/sentiment-analysis-anitta/README.md

-# Sentiment Analysis of Tweets about Anitta
+# Sentiment Analysis of Tweets About Anitta

 The goal of this project was to develop a sentiment analyzer, specifically a classification model, to understand the sentiment expressed in tweets about the artist Anitta.